 In October 2013, the DPSC opened a docket for the purpose of reviewing the details of the FLRP, but stated that it would not address the FLRP until the electric distribution base rate case discussed above was concluded.
-A schedule for the FLRP docket has not yet been established.
+Although that rate case has been concluded, a schedule for the FLRP docket has not yet been established.

-Under the Merger Agreement, DPL is permitted to pursue this matter; however, under the settlement agreement related to the Merger described below in "Merger Approval Proceedings - Delaware," DPL agreed to withdraw the FLRP without prejudice if the Merger is completed, subject to the right to make future filings with the DPSC proposing alternative regulatory methodologies that could include, but are not limited to, a multi-year rate plan.
+Under the Merger Agreement, DPL is permitted to pursue this matter; however, under the settlement agreement related to the Merger described below in "Merger Approval Proceedings - Delaware," DPL agreed to withdraw the FLRP if the Merger is completed, without prejudice to the right to make future filings with the DPSC proposing alternative regulatory methodologies that could include, but are not limited to, a multi-year rate plan.